zeke-code/OnigiriBot/README.md

   - ✅ The foundation of the bot with essential music playing capabilities.
 - [x] **0.6: Introduction of new fun commands, and a better music player**
   - ✅ Added cat, whisper, nsfw commands, and an improved music player with multiple functionalities.
+- [x] **0.7-alpha: Starting database integration, migrating codebase to TypeScript**
+  - ✅ Started database integration, migrated codebase to TypeScript.
+- [ ] **0.7-beta: Simpler installation process through bash scripts**
+  - ❌ Release of bash scripts for both Windows and Unix systems to make installation faster.
-- [ ] **0.7: Introduction of moderation commands and database integration**
+- [ ] **0.7: Introduction of moderation commands and complete database integration**
-  - ❌ Planned moderation tools to manage community interactions and the integration of a database (MongoDB).
+  - ❌ Planned moderation tools to manage community interactions and full integration of a database (MongoDB).
 - [ ] **0.8: Introduction of customizable messages, shoutouts, and communication features.**
   - ❌ Future update to include personalized messages and community engagement features.
 - [ ] **0.9: Refactoring code, improvements to existing features**